The other side of Immigration and why feminists should care

 In America, some years ago, thousands of people gathered on the National Mall to demand comprehensive immigration reform from the Obama Administration.
 Now with Trump on the throne, things seem only to get worse.
 Anyway, this rally was not covered very extensively in the press as most focus was on the historic vote on health care reform at that time.
+So let’s check out the other side of Immigration and why feminists should care.

 Regardless of the unfortunate timing, folks from around the U.S. had converged to show their support of a change to the broken immigration system.
 Those demanding change cited the separation of families, the backlogs in legal applications, and the exploitation of immigrant workers.